 Elizabeth is a highly accomplished architect with more than 20 years of experience on a broad spectrum of complex projects, ranging from multifamily and mixed-use to adaptive reuse and higher-education campus design.
 She is a sought-after mentor in the industry and a highly-respected and talented member of the CBT team.

 Henry Celli is an Associate Principal and Senior Architect at CBT with over 20 years of professional experience.
 He has a particular expertise in technically complex architecture that is human-scaled and environmentally responsible.
-Henry has served on multiple types of projects, including residential and commercial developments, to large-scale and complex urban projects.
-Henry is known for developing pragmatic and sustainable solutions for each project and for his creative use of new and emerging technological tools.
-Henry holds a Bachelor of Science in Architecture from Temple University and a Bachelor of Architecture from the Boston Architectural College.
+Henry is a sought-after expert for many building types, from residential and commercial developments to large-scale and complex urban projects.
+Henry is known for developing pragmatic and consistently sustainable solutions for each project and for his creative use of new and emerging technological tools.
+A Certified Passive House Consultant, Henry holds a Bachelor of Architecture from the Boston Architectural College.